-Students must apply for graduation for both the M.A. and the Ph.D.
-The window to apply for graduation is several months prior to the thesis or dissertation defense.
-It is the students responsibility to check the Graduate School website for graduation application times and to submit all required materials for degree completion.
+Students must apply for graduation for the M.A.
+The window to apply for graduation is several months prior to the thesis defense.
+It is the student's responsibility to check the Graduate School website for graduation application times and to submit all required materials for degree completion.
 A student cannot work toward their Ph.D. until the M.A. has been awarded.